maylay/postActiv/INSTALL.md

        mysqladmin -u "root" -p create social

-   Note that GNU Social should have its own database; you should not share the database with another program.
+   Note that postActiv should have its own database; you should not share the database with another program.
 You can name it whatever you want, though.

    (If you don't have shell access to your server, you may need to use a tool like phpMyAdmin to create a database.
-Check your hosting service's documentation for how to create a new MariaDB database.)
+Check your hosting service's documentation for how to create a new MySQL database.)

-6. Create a new database account that GNU Social will use to access the database.
-If you have shell access, this will probably work from the MariaDB shell:
+6. Create a new database account that postActiv will use to access the database.
+If you have shell access, this will probably work from the MySQL shell:

        GRANT ALL on social.*
        TO 'social'@'localhost'
-       IDENTIFIED BY 'agoodpassword';
+       IDENTIFIED BY 'anexcellentpassword';

    You should change the user identifier 'social' and 'agoodpassword' to your preferred new database username and password.
-You may want to test logging in to MariaDB as this new user.
+You may want to test logging in to MySQL as this new user.

-7. In a browser, navigate to the GNU Social install script; something like:
+7. In a browser, navigate to the postActiv install script; something like:

        https://social.example.net/install.php